 The menu features a variety of dishes, some of which are classic brasserie cuisine and others which are occasional reinterpretations of traditional dishes.
 A strong emphasis is placed on French wines on the extensive wine list.

 The first course is Steak Tartare, a raw Scottona fillet of beef mixed with seasonings such as Dijon mustard, capers, egg yolk, onion, parsley, pickles, Worchester sauce, tabasco, and freshly cracked black pepper.

-The second course is Mussels Marinière, which are cooked in a white wine broth with shallots, garlic, and parsley, and are served with crusty bread.
+The second course is Mussels Marinière, cooked in a white wine broth with shallots, garlic, and parsley and served with crusty bread.

 The staff here possesses a high level of expertise, is knowledgeable without being condescending, and is professional.